 On August 29, 2010, a female passenger died on the ship at sea.
 The woman was traveling with her family and had a serious medical condition (breast cancer) diagnosed prior to boarding.
 She was given up to 2 months to live.

 |08 March 2010||Crew / Passenger Crimes|

-On March 8, 2010, Carnival filed lawsuit against a 30-year-old male passenger who broke into the ship’s infirmary and stole drugs.
+On March 8, 2010, Carnival filed a lawsuit against a 30-year-old male passenger who broke into the ship’s infirmary and stole drugs.
 The man was charged with burglary involving drugs and with possession of controlled substances.
 He was arrested onboard and delivered to the FBI after the ship docked in homeport Los Angeles (Long Beach CA).
-When searching his cabin (sometime after the break-in), the ship’s security uncovered syringes with morphine, Dilaudid (Hydromorphone Hydrochloride) and Percocet (endocet) tablets.
+When searching his cabin (sometime after the break-in), the ship’s security uncovered syringes with morphine, Dilaudid (Hydromorphone Hydrochloride) and Percocet (Endocet) tablets.

 |02 March 2010||Crew / Passenger Deaths|

 On March 2, 2010, a male passenger died in the Main Dining Room restaurant at dinner.
 The man suffered a heart attack while choking.
 The incident happened while the ship was docked in call port Charlotte Amalie (St Thomas USVI).

 You can add more details on reported here accident or submit new / your own Carnival Dream ship incident ("Cruise Minus" report) via CruiseMapper's contact form.